Advisory Board

 MENKA SONI

 Menka is founder and president of the nonprofit, AmPowering, which focuses on communities in King County and works at a grassroots level to address homelessness and food security along with other transformative empowerment projects.
 Through their mobile food bank, she is helping families on the verge of homelessness by providing interim shelters in hotels and all necessary support.
 She is an advocate of equitable and impactful resources for affordable housing.
 Outside AmPowering, Menka is Arts Commissioner with City of Redmond, Executive Board member with Redmond Chamber of Commerce known as One Redmond Foundation, LTAC board member with City of Renton and appointed by the Mayor of Renton as special Inclusion Task Force member.
 Menka is known as a community connector and organizer of big charity events that not only bring communities together to bridge the gap, but also help to provide resources to homeless neighbors.
-Menka also works for T Mobile, where she is Employee Diversity Committee member.
-With her involvement in city, community & corporate, she brings great experience.
+Menka also works for T Mobile, where she is an Employee Diversity Committee member.
+With her involvement in the city, community & corporate, she brings great experience.
 She also brings real estate knowledge and experience with her.
 Menka demonstrates a personal passion for relationship building and community outreach work and will bring to the SKHHP Advisory Board both her grassroots level experience along with corporate connections.

 Please send all questions and inquiries to info@skhhp.org